miyamok/reentrancy/README.md

 ```
 ### Updating the critical value before transfer

-Another solution particularly applicable to our case is to set zero for <code>balance</code> immediately after checking the non-zero and before the transfer.
-By this improvement, the attacker fails because the balance of the attacker is already zero and reentrancy doesn't make the second transfer.
+Another solution particularly applicable to our case is to set zero for <code>balance[msg.sender]</code> immediately after checking the non-zero and before the transfer.
+By this change, the deposit of the attacker is already zero in the reentrancy call, and hence the whole transaction is reverted.

 ### Underflow

-Although this option is not a practically recommendable workaround, at least in my personal opinion, I would like to mention it because it explains the importance of recent change of the solidity language to cause revert in case of arithmetical failures such as underflow, and also how attacker's attempt is foiled by a revert.
+In Solidity version 0.8 and above, arithmetic operations revert on underflow.
 Consider the following version of <code>withdraw</code>.
 ```
 function withdraw() public {
     uint amount = balance[msg.sender];